 He said that auditors had revealed a "significant anomaly in the billing practices" of both companies.

 Mr Grayling said: "It included charges for people who were back in prison and had had their tags removed, people who had left the country, and those who had never been tagged in the first place but who had instead been returned to court.

 "There are a small number of cases where charging continued for a period when the subject was known to have died.

-"In some instances, charging continued for a period of many months and indeed years after active monitoring had ceased."'Open and transparent'
+"In some instances, charging continued for a period of many months and indeed years after active monitoring had ceased."